ziggr/ESO-LibCraftText/readme.md

 Run this while interacting with an alchemy station to craft 26 potions that learn all 30 alchemy traits on all 28 reagents.

 Requires alchemy skill `Laboratory Use` for 3 reagents.

+## `/lct rolis` listen for events

+(Originally was just for Rolis interaction, now for daily as well but I'm not changing its name.)

+Installs event listeners and records quest and dialog strings as they go by.
+You'll have to manually extract the strings from saved variables and build lang_tables.
+Google Translate is your friend.